 If you wish to further limit the amount of unsolicited direct mail you receive, we recommend registering with the Mailing Preference Service (www.mpsonline.org.uk.
 This is a free service which will remove your name and address from lists used for postal marketing by the members of the Data & Marketing Association.

 We have implemented appropriate technical and organisational security measures to protect the Personal Data in our care, both during transmission and at rest.
 This includes physical and technical security measures to protect Personal Data from accidental or unlawful destruction, loss, or alteration, and from unauthorised disclosure or access.

 In order to operate the Abacus Alliance and provide our Services, we may transfer Personal Data to countries outside the EU/EEA or the UK.
 More specifically Abacus Alliance servers are located in Ireland, and our Processors and sub-Processors operate from the United States and India.

 We have taken appropriate and suitable safeguards to ensure that Personal Data will remain protected when transferred outside the EU/EEA or the UK.
-This includes implementing Standard Contractual Clauses for transfers of Personal Data adopted by the European Commission.
+This includes implementing Standard Contractual Clauses for transfers of Personal Data adopted by the European Commission and/or the UK.

 We are an active member of the Data & Marketing Association (DMA) who sets standards for our industry.
 The DMA is representing over 1 000 members drawn from the UK's data and marketing landscape.
 We comply with the DMA Code which is a code of practice to which all DMA members and their business partners must adhere.